pawcura/payload-starter/README.md

 ## Block Preview Images

 The admin block picker shows preview thumbnails stored in `public/blocks/`.
-You can replace these with your own 480x320 `.webp` images to match your design:
+You can replace these with your own 480x320 images to match your design:

 - `public/blocks/hero-block-480x320.webp`
 - `public/blocks/text-block-480x320.webp`